sustech-topology/TopCap/additional/README.md

 ## Requirements for running the codes

 All scripts above rely on several common Python libraries.
-Make sure the following packages are installed.
+Make sure the following libraries are installed.

 - Numerical and scientific libraries: `NumPy`, `Pickle`, `SciPy`